 This course is designed to prepare the student for successfully passing the CompTIA A+ certification exams (220-601 Essentials, 220-662 IT Technician, 220-603 Remote Support Technician, 220-604 Depot Technician).

-CompTIA Network+ Exam Preparation
+INT211 CompTIA Network+ Exam Preparation 1 cr. hr.

 This course is designed to prepare the student for successfully passing the CompTIA Network+ exams (2009 Edition)